shannon-lab/zapdos/doc/content/source/postprocessors/AverageNodalDensity.md

 ## Overview

-Similar to the [AverageNodalVariableValue.md] postprocessor, `AverageNodalDensity` computes the average nodal solutions of variables cased in logarithmic form.
+Similar to the [AverageNodalVariableValue.md] postprocessor, `AverageNodalDensity` computes the average nodal value of variables in logarithmic form.
-This is needed when calculating the nodal average of density values within Zapdos, since densities are cased in logarithmic form by default.
-In particular, `AverageNodalDensity` returns the expression:
+This is needed when calculating the nodal average of density values within Zapdos, since densities are in logarithmic form by default.
+`AverageNodalDensity` returns the expression:

 \begin{equation}